Artificial intelligence: Probabilistic methods for uncertain reasoning

 Many problems in AI (including reasoning, planning, learning, perception, and robotics) require the agent to operate with incomplete or uncertain information.
 AI researchers have devised a number of tools to solve these problems using methods from probability theory and economics.
-Precise mathematical tools have been developed that analyze how an agent can make choices and plan, using decision theory, decision analysis, and information value theory.
+Precise mathematical tools have been developed that analyse how an agent can make choices and plan, using decision theory, decision analysis, and information value theory.
 These tools include models such as Markov decision processes, dynamic decision networks, game theory and mechanism design.

 Bayesian networks are a tool that can be used for reasoning (using the Bayesian inference algorithm), (Note: Compared with symbolic logic, formal Bayesian inference is computationally expensive.
 For inference to be tractable, most observations must be conditionally independent of one another.
-AdSense uses a Bayesian network with over 300 million edges to learn which ads to serve.) learning (using the expectation–maximization algorithm), (Note: Expectation–maximization, one of the most popular algorithms in machine learning, allows clustering in the presence of unknown latent variables.) planning (using decision networks) and perception (using dynamic Bayesian networks).
+AdSense uses a Bayesian network with over 300 million edges to learn which ads to serve.) learning (using the expectation–maximisation algorithm), (Note: Expectation–maximisation, one of the most popular algorithms in machine learning, allows clustering in the presence of unknown latent variables.) planning (using decision networks) and perception (using dynamic Bayesian networks).

-Probabilistic algorithms can also be used for filtering, prediction, smoothing, and finding explanations for streams of data, thus helping perception systems analyze processes that occur over time (e.g., hidden Markov models or Kalman filters).
+Probabilistic algorithms can also be used for filtering, prediction, smoothing, and finding explanations for streams of data, thus helping perception systems analyse processes that occur over time (e.g., hidden Markov models or Kalman filters).

-Expectation–maximization clustering of Old Faithful eruption data starts from a random guess but then successfully converges on an accurate clustering of the two physically distinct modes of eruption.
+Expectation–maximisation clustering of Old Faithful eruption data starts from a random guess but then successfully converges on an accurate clustering of the two physically distinct modes of eruption.

 Classifiers and statistical learning methods

 The simplest AI applications can be divided into two types: classifiers (e.g., "if shiny then diamond"), on one hand, and controllers (e.g., "if diamond then pick up"), on the other hand.
 Classifiers are functions that use pattern matching to determine the closest match.
 They can be fine-tuned based on chosen examples using supervised learning.
 Each pattern (also called an "observation") is labeled with a certain predefined class.
 All the observations combined with their class labels are known as a data set.
 When a new observation is received, that observation is classified based on previous experience.

 There are many kinds of classifiers in use.
 The decision tree is the simplest and most widely used symbolic machine learning algorithm.
-K-nearest neighbor algorithm was the most widely used analogical AI until the mid-1990s, and Kernel methods such as the support vector machine (SVM) displaced k-nearest neighbor in the 1990s.
+K-nearest neighbour algorithm was the most widely used analogical AI until the mid-1990s, and Kernel methods such as the support vector machine (SVM) displaced k-nearest neighbour in the 1990s.

 The naive Bayes classifier is reportedly the "most widely used learner" at Google, due in part to its scalability.

 Neural networks are also used as classifiers.